Workers’ Compensation Insurance

 Workers’ comp laws are typically enforced by local law enforcement, business regulatory bodies, and government departments that focus on insurance fraud.

-Injured workers could sue their employer
+Can injured workers sue their employer?

 Not every business needs workers’ comp coverage